A Year Later, Impact of Feds’ ‘Blueprint’ Comes into Focus

 Drawing the clearest possible line between protected speech and harassment benefits everyone on campus.
 Unfortunately, the feds’ blueprint has muddied the waters, and we at FIRE are beginning to see that confusion reflected in college policies, just as we predicted.
 As FIRE President Greg Lukianoff said in a press release last November:

 Colleges have been bewildered trying to reconcile their obligations under the First Amendment with the requirements of the “blueprint”—essentially an impossible task.
 OCR and DOJ now need to directly inform our nation’s colleges and universities that they need no longer face that dilemma.

 In her letter to FIRE last fall, Assistant Secretary for Civil Rights Catherine Lhamon stated that OCR’s understanding of actionable sexual harassment is “consistent” with the definition provided by the Supreme Court in Davis.
 Now, OCR needs to make that clear to colleges across the country by explaining that only expression that meets the Davis standard is prohibited under the federal anti-discrimination statutes that it enforces.
 OCR has done this before.
 Given the lingering confusion caused by last year’s blueprint, it needs to do so again.

-Schools: Georgia Southern University University of Alaska Fairbanks University of Montana University of Missouri – Columbia University of Colorado at Boulder Cases: University of Alaska Fairbanks: Complaint Over Student Newspaper’s Articles Results in Months-Long Harassment Investigation University of Colorado at Boulder: Professor Threatened with Harassment Investigation, Forced Retirement Over Classroom Presentation Departments of Education and Justice: National Requirement for Unconstitutional Speech Codes
+Schools: Georgia Southern University University of Colorado at Boulder University of Alaska Fairbanks University of Montana University of Missouri – Columbia Cases: University of Alaska Fairbanks: Complaint Over Student Newspaper’s Articles Results in Months-Long Harassment Investigation University of Colorado at Boulder: Professor Threatened with Harassment Investigation, Forced Retirement Over Classroom Presentation Departments of Education and Justice: National “Blueprint” for Unconstitutional Speech Codes